The Clock Towers

 The building complex is 300 metres away from the world's largest mosque and Islam's most sacred site, the Great Mosque of Mecca.
 The developer and contractor of the complex is the Saudi Binladin Group, the Kingdom's largest construction company.
-It is the world's second most expensive building, with the total cost of construction totalling US$15 billion.
+The total cost of construction totaled US$15 billion.
 The complex was built after the demolition of the Ajyad Fortress, the 18th-century Ottoman citadel on top of a hill overlooking the Grand Mosque.
 The destruction of the historically significant site in 2002 by the Saudi government sparked an outcry and a strong reaction from Turkey.

 Description

 The tallest tower in the complex is the tallest building in Saudi Arabia, at 601 meters (1,972 feet) and a total surface area of 32,000 square meters.
-It is the sixth-tallest freestanding structure in the world, surpassing the Ping An Finance Centre in Shenzhen, China but shorter than the Burj Khalifa in Dubai, UAE, the Merdeka 118 in Kuala Lumpur, Malaysia, the Tokyo Skytree in Tokyo, Japan, the Shanghai Tower in Shanghai, China, and the Canton Tower in Guangzhou, China.
+It is the sixth-tallest freestanding structure in the world, surpassing the Ping An Finance Centre in Shenzhen, China but shorter than the Burj Khalifa in Dubai, UAE, the Merdeka 118 in Kuala Lumpur, Malaysia, the One World Trade Center in Lower Manhattan, New York City, the Tokyo Skytree in Tokyo, Japan, the Zifeng Tower in Nanjing, Jiangsu, China, the Shanghai Tower in Shanghai, China, the CN Tower in Toronto, Ontario, Canada, and the Canton Tower in Guangzhou, China.

 The site of the complex is across the piazza to the south from the main entrance (King Abdul-Aziz Gate) to the Masjid al Haram mosque, which houses the Kaaba.
 It accommodates worshippers visiting the Kaaba.
 The tallest tower in the complex also contains a five-star hotel, operated by Fairmont Hotels and Resorts, to help provide lodging for the millions of pilgrims that travel to Mecca annually to participate in the Hajj.

 In addition, The Clock Towers has a five-story shopping mall (The Clock Towers Shopping Center) and a parking garage capable of holding over a thousand vehicles.

 The building was planned to be 734 m (2,408 ft) tall in 2006.
 In 2009, it was published that the final height would be 601 m (1,972 ft).
 The complex was built by the Saudi Binladin Group, Saudi Arabia's largest construction company.
 The façade was constructed by Premiere Composite Technologies, and the clock by German tower clock manufacturer PERROT GmbH & Co.
 KG Turmuhren und Läuteanlagen.
-According to the Saudi Ministry of Religious Endowments, the project cost US$15 billion.
+According to the Saudi Ministry of Religious Endowments, the overall project cost US$15 billion.